 - Research shows that vilification (saying or writing unpleasant things about someone so that others have bad view of them) generally makes it easier to harm people without damaging one’s good self-image.
-Psychologists call process “moral disengagement”.
-Vilifying rhetoric has contributed to mass violence and even genocide when weaponised against minority groups, as in Nazi Germany, and in Rwanda and the Balkans during the 1990s.
+This is a process psychologists call “moral disengagement”.
+Vilifying rhetoric (negative persuasive language) has contributed to mass violence and even genocide when weaponised against minority groups, as in Nazi Germany, Rwanda, and in the Balkans during the 1990s.

 - What do we not know?

 - Whether words really lead to actions.
 Cause and effect are hard to establish conclusively, especially in individual cases.
-But researchers have good circumstantial evidence from the real world, as well as evidence from scientific experiments, concluding overall that rhetoric is probably not the main cause in most attacks — but violent, hateful language can inflame people who are already inclined towards violence.
+But researchers have good evidence from the real world as well, as from scientific experiments, concluding that rhetoric is probably not the main cause in most attacks—but violent, hateful language can inflame people who are already inclined towards violence.

 - Hostile to or prejudiced against Jews.